Concordium/concordium.github.io/source/mainnet/smart-contracts/guides/setup-contract.rst

 The *from scratch* option guides you through the process when you want to start a new project without any boilerplate code.

 .. note::

-   We recommend that newcomers choose the *from a template* option.
+   Concordium recommends that newcomers choose the *from a template* option.

 From a template
 ===============